Tunelyzer

 Density altitude — now and on every pass you've ever recorded.

 Click Current Weather for your live DA right now — handy when you're at the track and trying to decide what tune to load.
 The same source auto-fills temperature, humidity, barometric pressure, and DA on every log you import, looked up from the date and location of the run.
-Already have a year of .dlz files?
+Already have a year of past pulls?
 Import them and Tunelyzer pulls historical weather on every one.
 Your archive becomes searchable by DA in one go.

 • Live DA on demand — no separate weather app at the track